Build an AI Quiz Generator with OpenAI: Step-by-Step Tutorial Part 1

 First, let's create a function that receives a file and uploads it to the OpenAI storage.
 We import this file into our API route to use on a POST call.
 Since the OpenAI Files API only accepts readStream format, this function:

-- Receives the file in the
+Receives the file in the formData format

-format - Converts it to a buffer
+Converts it to a buffer

-- Saves it temporarily on the disk
+Saves it temporarily on the disk

-- Sends it to the OpenAI API
+Sends it to the OpenAI API

-- Removes it from the disk
+Removes it from the disk

-directory, let's create a new folder called utils
+In the app directory, let's create a new folder called utils and inside it create a file called uploadFile.tsx

-Next, in the project root, create a directory called lib
+Next, in the project root, create a directory called lib and openai.ts in it

 API Endpoint

 Let's create an endpoint that receives a file and use the uploadFile function to upload the file to the OpenAI storage.
-In the app directory, create api/upload-file
+In the app directory, create api/upload-file and route.tsx in it

-change the handleFileChange function to send the file to our API, and set the response as fileID
+Now in the Dashboard.tsx change the handleFileChange function to send the file to our API, and set the response as fileID state

 Since we want to generate questions in a structured JSON format, it’s essential to be clear and specific in our prompt.